NewCaledoniaDevTeam/BONC-BOT/README.md

-# Economy Bot
+# BONC Bot
 ### Using Quick.db & Discord.js (V11)

-##### This was a quick personal project (Following a Youtube tutorial) but never ended up fully finishing (cleaning up code, proper checks etc) and felt like this may help people.
-##### A star is always appreciated.
-I am not updating this anymore.
+##### This was a quick economy bot with modifications to use a Mincraft Discord checking system.
 ##### If you have an issue with Quick.db Or Discord.js Go to one of these links:

 + [Quick.db Repo](https://github.com/TrueXPixels/quick.db)